Skip to main content

 How can the Start-up Team help?

-While you are on a Student visa we can provide some early stage support to help you to explore and develop your business idea, this includes things like:
+While you are on a Student Visa we can provide some early- stage support to help you to explore and develop your business idea, this includes things like:

-• Meeting with an Entrepreneurship & Start-up Consultant to support some early stage market research: mycareer.ncl.ac.uk
+• Meeting with an Entrepreneurship & Start-up Consultant to support some early- stage market research: mycareer.ncl.ac.uk

 • Using the START UP Space in King’s Gate

-• The Start-up Team supports start-up activity in the UK – we cannot advise on starting a business outside of the UK but may be able to signpost you to relevant organisations
+• The Start-up Team supports start-up activity in the UK – we cannot advise on starting a business outside of the UK but may be able to signpost you to other relevant organisations

 Grant Funding

-For those at a slightly early stage of study – there are other funding options you could investigate including the Make it Happen Fund: Funding to support your career | Newcastle University
+For those at an earlier stage of study – there are other funding opportunities you could investigate including the Make it Happen Fund: Funding to support your career | Newcastle University

 For further information and advice on your UK Student Visa please contact the University’s Visa Support Team: Visa Support | Newcastle University | Newcastle University

-Here you can find further information on the types of work you can do and what type of work is restricted: Working in the UK during your studies | Newcastle University | Newcastle University
+You can find further information on the types of work you can do and what work is restricted: Working in the UK during your studies | Newcastle University | Newcastle University